Skip to Content

 Ms. Koch concentrates her practice in estate planning, probate, and trusts.
 Her practice includes preparing wills and trusts of all levels of complexity and counseling clients regarding estate, gift and generation-skipping transfer taxes, planning for closely-held business assets, asset reallocation, charitable planning, estate tax planning for non-U.S. citizens, selection of optimum beneficiary designations for retirement assets, and life insurance.

-She emphasizes non-tax estate planning issues as well, including planning for disabled beneficiaries, asset protection, and prenuptial agreements.
 She also handles the settlement of decedents’ estates, guardianships for minors and disabled adults, and trust administration, and advises individual and corporate trustees.
 Del makes house calls to meet with home-bound or disabled clients.

 Recognition, Affiliations & Memberships